mrsasy89/mhf-iel/README.md

 ### From Other Languages

-Use the
-C
-L
-I
-i
-n
-t
-e
-r
-f
-a
-c
-e
-CLIinterface(mhf-iel-cli/README.md) to run this project from any program without the `i686` limitation.
+se the [CLI interface](mhf-iel-cli/README.md) to run this project from any program without the `i686` limitation.

 ### Integration Options